You are here: Home Permitting Water Quality Management Plan

 Explanation of plan, updates and invitation to comment.

-The Water Quality Management Plan (WQMP) for Texas is a waste treatment plan required under the Texas Water Code Exit TCEQ and the federal Clean Water Act Exit TCEQ.
-The original WQMP developed by the state and its subsequent updates are collectively referred to as the “State of Texas Water Quality Management Plan.”
+The Water Quality Management Plan (WQMP) for Texas is a waste treatment plan required under the Texas Water Code and the federal Clean Water Act

-The WQMP is updated quarterly.
-Several elements may be contained in the WQMP—effluent limitations of wastewater facilities, total maximum daily loads (TMDLs), nonpoint source management controls, identification of designated management agencies, and ground water and source water protection planning.
-Some of these elements may be contained in separate documents that are prepared independently of the WQMP, but may be referenced as needed to address planning for water quality control measures.
+The WQMP is tied to the State’s water quality assessments that identify priority water quality problems.
+The WQMPs are used to direct planning for implementation measures that control and/or prevent water quality problems.
+Several elements may be contained in the WQMP, such as effluent limitations of wastewater facilities, total maximum daily loads (TMDLs), nonpoint source management controls, identification of designated management agencies, and ground water and source water protection planning.
+Some of these elements may be contained in separate documents which are prepared independently of the current WQMP update process, but may be referenced as needed to address planning for water quality control measures.

-After a public comment process and the TCEQ’s certification, the update is submitted to EPA for approval.
-Upon EPA approval, the update revisions officially become part of the state WQMP for Texas.
+After a public comment process and the TCEQ’s certification, the update is submitted to EPA for approval as an update to the State’s WQMP.
+Upon EPA approval, the WQMP update revisions officially become part of the WQMP for Texas.
 The process for updating the WQMP is described in more detail in Series 6 of the Continuing Planning Process.